 Azure logs are categorized into the following types:

 Control/management logs provide information about Azure Resource Manager CREATE, UPDATE, and DELETE operations.
 For more information, see Azure activity logs.

-Data plane logs provide information about events raised as part Azure resource usage.
+Data plane logs provide information about events raised as part of Azure resource usage.
 Examples of this type of log are the Windows event system, security, and application logs in a virtual machine (VM) and the diagnostics logs that are configured through Azure Monitor.

 Processed events provide information about analyzed events/alerts that have been processed on your behalf.
 Examples of this type are Azure Security Center alerts where Azure Security Center has processed and analyzed your subscription and provides concise security alerts.